-With Colorado real estate being in high demand, local housing markets are experiencing a shortage in inventory for resale.
+With Colorado real estate in high demand, local housing markets are experiencing a shortage in inventory for resale.

 Buyers have a few options when it comes to buying land and building a new home:

-Production builders are a popular option for buyers looking to simplify the building process.
+Production builders are popular for buyers looking to simplify the building process.
 Production builders already have the systems in place to build multiple new homes, usually in a development, with connections to city services and infrastructures, like electricity and streets.
 They own the lots and package them with pre-designed houses to provide a complete property to the buyer.

 This simplifies the building process for the buyers and is often the far more cost-effective route to building a new home.

 The builder may only allow certain home plans to be built on certain lots to retain a pleasing neighborhood aesthetic and uniform land-to-building ratio in the community.
-The land-to-building ratio is simply how much house sits on how much land.
+The land-to-building ratio is how much house sits on how much land.
 Builders don’t want to build a large house on a small lot or a small house on a large lot.
 So if you’re considering a production builder, you should be careful to confirm that the specific home design you want is available with the specific lot you’re interested in.

-Additionally, production builders typically offer upgrade packages to the homes.
+Additionally, production builders typically offer upgrade packages to homes.
 Upgrades could include higher-quality materials, like granite countertops instead of Formica, or additional features like fireplaces or spa tubs.
 These upgrades are pre-selected by the builder to ensure that the total cost of the build will fall within an appraisal-safe range.

 All of this pre-planning means the buyers don’t have to spend any time thinking about the cost of the land and how it relates to the total cost of the build.
 The production builders have already taken care of that.